A long spin period for a sub-Neptune-mass exoplanet: Ellipsoid Transit Model

 We work in a Cartesian coordinate system where the $\hat{\bm{z}}$ axis points along the line of sight from the observer to the host star.
 The $\hat{\bm{y}}$ axis is oriented along the ``horizontal'' transit chord, and the $\hat{\bm{x}}$ axis is oriented in the remaining perpendicular direction, so that the resulting coordinate system is right-handed.
-We choose three rotation angles $\alpha$, $\beta$, and $\gamma$ that rotate the ellipsoid around $\hat{\bm{x}}$, $\hat{\bm{y}}$, and $\hat{\bm{z}}$, respectively, and an offset distance $d_\star$ from the center of the host star.
-The coordinate system and three rotations are shown in Figure~\ref{fig:geometry}.
-In these coordinates, $\alpha$ plays the role of the mean anomaly of the orbit (assuming zero eccentricity) where $\alpha = 0^\circ$ is midtransit; $\beta$ is an elevation angle, such that $\beta = 90^\circ - i$ relates $\beta$ and the traditional inclination angle $i$; and $\gamma$ sets the obliquity.
+To define the orientation of an orbiting triaxial ellipsoid, we require five rotation angles.
+Two angles set the orbital position of the planet: $\alpha$ plays the role of mean anomaly (assuming zero eccentricity) and $\beta$ is an elevation angle related to the typical inclination $i$ by $\beta = 90^\circ - i$.
 We additionally define a set of primed coordinates, $\hat{\bm{x}}^\prime$, $\hat{\bm{y}}^\prime$, and $\hat{\bm{z}}^\prime$, along the three semiaxes of the ellipsoid, which have lengths $a$, $b$, and $c$, respectively.
-Then, the angles and offset we have defined relate the two coordinate systems though a series of three rotations: first in $\alpha$, then in $\beta$, and finally in $\gamma$.
+Three angles $\zeta$, $\eta$, and $\xi$ set the orientation of the ellipsoid in space: $\zeta$ rotates around $\hat{\bm{x}}^\prime$, $\eta$ rotates around $\hat{\bm{y}}^\prime$, and $\xi$ rotates around $\hat{\bm{z}}^\prime$.
+To move between these two coordinate systems, we use the mapping